 Why Test for Minerals?

 The human body, just like all other expressions of organisations in nature, must maintain its proper chemical balance.
 This balance depends on adequate mineral levels and ratios.
-The level of each mineral in the body affects every other mineral, and if these mineral imbalances or inadequacies are not acknowledged, there will be a chain reaction of imbalances and deficiencies that lead to illness, and undernourishment.
+The level of each mineral in the body affects every other mineral, and if these mineral imbalances or inadequacies are not acknowledged, there is a chain reaction of imbalances and deficiencies that lead to illness, undernourishment and toxic element accumulation.

 Benefits of Hair Tissue Mineral Analysis (HTMA)